wp-plugins/google-ajax-translation/README.txt

 Please ask in the forums here.

-1. Please <a href=http://wordpress.org/tags/google-ajax-translation?forum_id=10#postform">start a new thread</a> for your question, problem, or suggestion.
+1. Please start a new thread for your question, problem, or suggestion.
 Use the tag `google-ajax-translation` so that it shows up in the same list.
 2. Please include as much information as possible like:
    WordPress version, Google AJAX Translation version, a link to your web page
 3. Most problems seem to be theme related so check to see if the plugin works in the default theme (Kubrick).

 == Changelog ==

+0.5.1 (Nick Marshall)

+* Portuguese translation works now.
+The Google AJAX Language API only accepts the language code "pt-PT", Portuguese from Portugal, rather than just "pt".
+(Thanks to kurteye for the bug report.)

 0.5.0 (Nick Marshall)